oliverbaumann/oliverbaumann.github.io/_pages/teaching.md

 author_profile: true
 ---

-My teaching interests revolve around the following topics:
+I teach strategy and organization design across graduate and executive programs, with a focus on analytical rigor, practical relevance, and evidence-based decision making.

+## Teaching Areas

-1. Organization theory and organization design
+- organization theory and organization design
-2. Business and corporate strategy
+- corporate and business strategy
-3. Strategy execution and performance management
+- strategy execution and performance management

-I have been teaching various courses at the B.Sc., M.Sc., and executive level, at the University of Southern Denmark, the University of Munich, and the University of Strasbourg.
+I have taught at the University of Southern Denmark, LMU Munich, and the University of Strasbourg.

-Currently, I am teaching the following courses:
+## Current Course Portfolio

 {% include base_path %}